ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 #### Architecture
 - AddOn runs on the same SAP-ERP system under its own SAP partner namespace.
-- No collision with in-house developments.
+- No conflict with in-house developments.
 - Encrypted communication based on web standards.

 #### Provider of the SAP AddOn